Cover Crop Species

 What This Calculator Does

-This cover crop cost-benefit calculator helps farmers evaluate the economic return of planting cover crops by comparing establishment and termination costs against quantified benefits including nitrogen credit, erosion reduction value, soil health improvement, and cash crop yield boost.
-It supports common cover crop species (cereal rye, crimson clover, hairy vetch, tillage radish, oats, and 3-way mixes) with 2026 seed prices, seeding rates, and research-based benefit values.
-The calculator generates a net benefit per acre and ROI percentage.
+This cover crop cost-benefit calculator compares the full establishment and termination costs of cover crops against quantified agronomic benefits including nitrogen credit value, erosion reduction, soil health improvement, and cash crop yield response.
+It supports common cover crop species: cereal rye, crimson clover, hairy vetch, tillage radish, oats, and 3-way mixes, with 2026 seed prices and research-based benefit values.
+The calculator generates a net benefit per acre, total farm ROI, and payback period, including NRCS EQIP cost-share payments where applicable.

 The Formula

-Costs include seed (rate x price x acres), planting (drilling or aerial seeding), and termination (herbicide burndown or roller-crimper).
-Benefits are quantified from research: nitrogen credit is the plant-available N fixed (legumes) or scavenged (grasses) valued at the current N fertilizer price.
-Erosion reduction is valued based on estimated soil loss prevention.
-Soil health improvement captures organic matter building, water infiltration improvement, and microbial activity enhancement.
-Yield boost reflects the documented 2% to 6% cash crop yield increase following cover crops, valued at the expected crop price.
+Costs include seed (seeding rate x price x acres), planting (drilled or aerial seeding rate per acre), and termination (herbicide burndown or roller-crimper).
+Benefits are assigned from published research values: nitrogen credit is the plant-available N from legumes (biological fixation) or scavenged N from grasses (prevented leaching), valued at the current fertilizer nitrogen price ($0.55 to $0.65/lb N at urea prices).
+Erosion reduction is valued at the estimated cost of replacing lost topsoil nutrients.
+Soil health improvement captures water infiltration, organic matter building, and biological activity enhancements expressed in per-acre economic terms.
+Yield boost reflects the documented 2% to 7% cash crop yield increase following cover crops.

 Step-by-Step Example